mostafaafrouzi/Universal-Media-Controller/PRIVACY.md

 - California Consumer Privacy Act (CCPA)
 - Chrome Web Store Privacy Guidelines

-## Open Source
+## Transparency

 This extension is open source.
-You can review all the code in our [GitHub repository](https://github.com/yourusername/universal-media-controller) to verify our privacy claims.
+You can review all the code in our [GitHub repository](https://github.com/mostafaafrouzi/Universal-Media-Controller) to verify our privacy claims.